CodeYourFuture/syllabus-archive/node-db/week-14/lesson.md

 ---

-## Middlewares
+## Middleware

 One of the most powerful features of [Express](https://expressjs.com) compared to other node frameworks like [Hapi](https://hapijs.com/) is that it is middleware oriented.

-Middlewares in Express can be used to process all the requests that come through your application.
+Middleware in Express can be used to process all the requests that come through your application.
 For example, let's imagine that you wanted to log every request

 ```js
 const express = require("express");